 The City is working with the United States Army Corp of Engineers (USACE) on the conveyance for the property currently leased from the USACE.
+This project is in full swing and it is our hope that this project can be completed in 2017.

-We received a planning grant from the Recreation Conservation Office to develop a plan to eliminate/reduce the siltation problem at the Marina.
-This is the first step in a journey to reopen the ramps and moorage area.
-The contract for this project should be issued is January 2016.
+We received a planning grant from the Recreation Conservation Office and USDA to develop a plan to eliminate/reduce the siltation problem at the Marina.
+The engineering plan should be complete in late January or early February of 2017.
+The City has requested capital funds from Washington State.
+This project is an asset to our community and will help us promote economic development.

 The Community Center (Church) is an asset to our community.
 It provides a place for friends and organizations to meet.
-Members of our community are also using our parks in record numbers.
+Please take advantage of this wonderful resource.